 - What if we break up?

-- What if he doesn’t text me back?
+- What if they don’t text me back?

 - What if I’m always the first one to reach out?